Blake-Madden/Wisteria-Dataviz/Images.md

 If you are designing your own plot and plan to use image objects in it, then the functions `SetBestSize()`, `SetWidth()`, and `SetHeight()` are available for setting the dimensions of an image.
-Note that when the image is drawn, these sizes are adjusted by the image's scaling.
-If you wish for the image's sizes to stay the same, then keep its scaling at 1, instead of setting it to its parent's scaling.
+Note that when the image is drawn, these dimensions are adjusted by the image's scaling.
+If you wish for the image's dimensions to stay the same, then keep its scaling at 1, instead of setting it to its parent's scaling.

 Generally, these sizes are calculated from the area they being drawn on inside of a derived `RecalcSizes()` call.
 For example, an image may be consumed 1/4th of the plot area.
 In this case, the width